|Title:||Asynchronous IO Support Rebooted: the "asyncio" Module|

 There are two categories of exceptions in Python: those that derive from the Exception class and those that derive from BaseException.
 Exceptions deriving from Exception will generally be caught and handled appropriately; for example, they will be passed through by Futures, and they will be logged and ignored when they occur in a callback.

-However, exceptions deriving only from BaseException are never caught, and will usually cause the program to terminate with a traceback.
+However, exceptions deriving only from BaseException are typically not caught, and will usually cause the program to terminate with a traceback.
+In some cases they are caught and re-raised.
 (Examples of this category include KeyboardInterrupt and SystemExit; it is usually unwise to treat these the same as most other exceptions.)

 The various methods for registering one-off callbacks (call_soon(), call_later(), call_at() and call_soon_threadsafe()) all return an object representing the registration that can be used to cancel the callback.
-This object is called a Handle (although its class name is not necessarily Handle).
+This object is called a Handle.
 Handles are opaque and have only one public method:

-The tulip.Future class here is intentionally similar to the concurrent.futures.Future class specified by PEP 3148, but there are slight differences.
-Whenever this PEP talks about Futures or futures this should be understood to refer to tulip.Future unless concurrent.futures.Future is explicitly mentioned.
+The asyncio.Future class here is intentionally similar to the concurrent.futures.Future class specified by PEP 3148, but there are slight differences.
+Whenever this PEP talks about Futures or futures this should be understood to refer to asyncio.Future unless concurrent.futures.Future is explicitly mentioned.
 The supported public API is as follows, indicating the differences with PEP 3148:

 - cancelled().
-Returns True if the Future was cancelled.
+Returns True if the Future was successfully cancelled.

 - done().
 Returns True if the Future is done.
 Note that a cancelled Future is considered done too (here and everywhere).